-In peace, let us pray to the Lord, saying, "Lord, have mercy"

-For the holy Church of God, that it may be filled with truth and love, and be found without fault at the day of your coming, we pray to you, O Lord.
+In peace, let us pray to the Lord, saying, "Lord, have mercy" For the holy Church of God, that it may be filled with truth and love, and be found without fault at the day of your coming, we pray to you, O Lord.
+Lord, have mercy.
 For Michael our Presiding Bishop, for Andy, Jeff, Hector, and Kai, our own Bishops, for all bishops and other ministers, and for all the holy people of God, we pray to you, O Lord.
+Lord, have mercy.